 Your health care provider can help determine if biologics are the appropriate treatment for you.

-Among the comorbidities associated with psoriasis are psoriatic arthritis (PsA), cardiovascular disease (diseases of the heart and arteries), metabolic syndrome (including type 2 diabetes) and mental health (depression and anxiety).
-Doctors and patients should be aware of the need to look for psoriatic joint disease at each visit as well as potential problems from other conditions.
-Patients should know that making simple lifestyle changes may be beneficial.
+Psoriasis is a chronic inflammatory disease that affects multiple systems of the body, not just the skin.
+Comorbidities associated with psoriasis include psoriatic arthritis (PsA), cardiovascular disease (diseases of the heart and arteries), metabolic syndrome (including type 2 diabetes) and mental illnesses (depression and anxiety).
+Patients should be screened for these comorbidities, as they can impact a patient's treatment plan.
+Health care providers and patients should be aware of the need to look for psoriatic joint disease and potential problems with comorbid (related) conditions at each visit.
+Patients should know that making simple lifestyle changes, such as not smoking and limiting alcohol, may be beneficial.

 Learn more about comorbidities by requesting a free comorbidities quick guide.